What is a privacy notice?

 We may transfer your personal information outside the EEA.
 If we do, you can expect a similar degree of protection in respect of your personal information.

-We will only retain your personal data for as long as necessary to fulfil the purposes set out above.
+We will only retain your personal data for as long as necessary to fulfill the purposes set out above.
 We may keep your personal data for longer where we are required to do so by law, or it is necessary to establish make or defend a legal claim or an applicable code of conduct permits or requires us to retain the data for longer.
 Currently the relevant code permits us to retain the data for a period of 7 years from the date the matter has concluded.

 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data, and the likelihood of a legal claim.